 The beauty of investing in index funds is not having to track them often.

-The reality is you will lose money throughout the year.
-But, this is only a short-term loss.
+The reality is you may lose money throughout the year.
+But this is only a short-term loss.
 Your net return will be higher after 10–20 years.

 4. Contribute money each month